 may address only the issues described in the request for best and final offers; and

-may not correct a material error or deficiency in the bidder’s response unless the conditions of Subsections (b)(2)(a) or (b)(2)(b) are met.
+may not correct a material error or deficiency in the bidder’s quote, bid, or proposal unless the conditions of Subsections (b)(2)(a) or (b)(2)(b) are met.

 After the deadline for submitting best and final offers has passed, the purchasing agent or, if applicable, the evaluation committee shall evaluate the best and final offers submitted using the criteria described in the request for best and final offers and the solicitation.